Tailoring Chatbots for Higher Education: Some Insights and Experiences

 \subsection{Augmentation}

-Some commercial models allow for straightforward but limited customizations, such as GPTs~\cite{gpts}, where a limited number of documents, roles, and prompt-wrappers can be supplied.
-On the downside, this service requires users to have a subscription, and the amount of data is limited.
-Also, the documents would reside at OpenAI, which at least at our university limits them to those classified as public.

-Very similar to this, Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval} is a method of customizing a chatbot without changing the LLM.
+Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval} is a method of customizing a chatbot without changing the LLM.
 The basic concept is to send relevant reference material alongside the user input: the user submits a prompt to the bot, the bot finds relevant text segments in its database of custom documents, and it then prompts the LLM along the lines of ``Reply to [{\it user prompt}] using the following background materials: [{\it relevant text segments}].`` For example, if the sentence ``the Matterhorn is located in the Alps'' were part of the text segments sent alongside the user prompt, even the model that out-of-the-box only ``knows'' about the Alps as a skiing place would be able to provide the correct inference.
 Additional items injected into the prompt or the role may contain instructions of how to deal with situations where no relevant information could be found, and whether or not to have the references that are sent along supersede general knowledge of the model.
 The setup is illustrated in the second-to-bottom row of Fig.~\ref{fig:options}

 For any sufficiently useful custom chatbot, the amount of data in the provided documents is larger than what can be submitted to LLMs due to token limits.
 Thus, the art is to locate relevant text segments and only send those.
 A common approach is to convert the provided documents to plain text and then separate those text files into chunks which may correspond to paragraphs or semantically related segments of texts, depending on the algorithm used; this would be like cutting apart a paper into smaller pieces (though, most algorithms include some overlap between the pieces, which would not be possible with paper and scissors).